interlay/interbtc-ui/src/assets/user-guide.md

 This table shows the state of the Bitcoin mainchain, as tracked by the BTC-Parachain and the [Blockstream testnet explorer](https://blockstream.info/testnet/) (“Bitcoin Core”).

-As long as the table shows “Online”, you can safely use the bridge.
+You can safely use the bridge as long as the table shows "Online".

 ##### Vaults